Griffiths, Bulletin of the Torrey Botanical Club 43: 88, 1916

 What is Opuntia curvospina?

-Opuntia curvospina is an interesting prickly pear cactus mentioned in the literature with 2 spellings, curvospina and curvispina.
+Opuntia curvospina is an interesting prickly pear cactus mentioned in the literature under two different spellings, curvospina and curvispina.
 The original spelling by Griffiths (cited here) was curvospina.

 Very old plants of this prickly pear might be described as arborescent to over 1.3 m tall, but such are not commonly encountered.
 O. curvospina is usually shrubby with a compact or rounded crown.
 Pads of this Opuntia are generally round or nearly so and 10-22 cm in diameter.
 There are multiple spines per areole.
 The largest spines are yellow or brown yellow, and short spines may be whitish.
 Longest spines may be 3-6 cm long.
 The spines spread in all directions.